diffusioncon/Launchpad/Fetch.AI/README.md

 Node: [here](https://github.com/fetchai/ledger).

-Deployments are done using the Ledger API in Python: `pip3 install fetchai-ledger-api.
+Deployments are done using the Ledger API in Python: `pip3 install fetchai-ledger-api`.
 Get started [here](https://docs.fetch.ai/etch-language/getstarted/).

+See `smart_contract.py` for how to deplopy smart contracts to your node.

 #### The Open Economic Framework (OEF)